configcat/docs/website/docs/targeting/targeting-overview.md

 ### Condition (IF / AND item)

 A *condition* is a logical expression that can be evaluated to true or false.
-It defines a requirement that needs to be met for the containing targeting rule to match.
+There are three types of conditions: [User condition], [Flag condition (Prerequisite)], [Segment condition].
+For a targeting rule to match, all of its conditions must evaluate to true.
 More about conditions [here].

 ### Value